enamyaovi/alx_be_shell/shell_permissions/README.md

 Since I was did this exercise in the ALx sandbox and I had access to the root user privileges, executing the script logs me in as betty without asking for a password.

 I plan on running the script as a different user to see how it behaves.
 Anyways that's all for now.
 Bye!

+# CHAPTER 2: TELL SYSTEM USER SCRIPT
+The script file 1-who_am_i contains an executable script for the Linux command whoami.
+This command is used to display the username of the current user.
+Since Linux systems support multiple users logged into different terminals simultaneously, you can see how this command works by switching users.

+To simulate the script's functionality, I logged out from the root user and switched to one of the newly created users, such as betty.
+When running the script file as this user, the output returned is betty.
+For more information about the whoami command, you can read more here.